- £436 per week

 Parking: Free on road parking.

-Garden/Patio: Small enclosed patio with outside seating and a small front enclosed patio with a bench.
+Garden/Patio: Small enclosed patio with outside seating and a small front enclosed patio with table and chairs.

 Heating: Gas central heating.